top of page

 We will work with you to improve the health of your patient through Musculoskeletal Medicine.

-The MSK Institute can be contacted by phone or email for advice on your patient and to determine whether a referral is required.
-Please refer by email or fax.
+The MSK Institute can be contacted by phone or email for advice on your patient and to determine if we can help before submitting a medical referral as required.
+Please refer by email or SR Referrals Hub.

 Email: office@msk-institute.co.nz